SajedurRahmanFiad/PyDataman/README.md

 # What is PyVariable?
-Basically what this module does is to save variables ouside the code. </br>
+<b>Basically this module is for saving variables outside your code so that you don't lose them.</b> </br>
 Let's say you've created a game with pygame.
 There is a high score system and you want to save the highest score in an online database so that users all over the world can see the highest score.
-Here comes the usage of PyVariable.
-Yes you can also do it without PyVariable, but you've to write more to do so.
-Again, if you don't want a variable to be reset everytime you run your code, you should use PyVariable.
-Using PyVariable, you can save a variable in your device (offline) or in an online database.
+Here comes the usage of <b>PyVariable</b>.
+Yes you can also do it without <b>PyVariable</b>, but you've to write more to do so. </br>
+Again, let's say you don't want a variable to be reset everytime you run your code, here you must use <b>PyVariable</b>.
+Using <b>PyVariable</b>, you can save a variable in your drive (offline) or in an online database.
 It's really simple enough.

 </br></br></br>